Abhishek-Adari/Computer-Vision-Projects/Week1_Report.md

 		*(wildcard): used to copy all the files in that directory and can move it to a different directory(can use absolute path if you are getting too confused)

-	Command mv: can ne used to move and rename files.
+	Command mv: can be used to move and rename files.

 	Command rm: removes files and directories